CodeYourFuture/curriculum/common-content/en/module/induction/working-locally/index.md

 emoji= '💻'
 [objectives]
-    1='Clone a remote repository from GitHub into a local folder' [build] render = 'never' list = 'local'
+    1='Clone a remote repository from GitHub into a local folder' 2="Define the terms 'remote' and 'local' in the context of GitHub" [build] render = 'never' list = 'local'